Gokkulnath/torchinfo/README.md

 ```

 # Future Plans
-- Change project name to `torchinfo`.
-The API will eventually mature to the point that this project deserves its own name.
 - Support all types of inputs - showing tuples and dict inputs cleanly rather than only using the first tensor in the list.
-- Default `batch_dim` to `None` rather than `0`.
-Users must specify the batch size in the input shape, or pass in `batch_dim=0` in order to ignore it.
 - FunctionalNet unused; figure out a way to hook into functional layers.

 # Contributing
 All issues and pull requests are much appreciated!
 If you are wondering how to build the project:

-- torch-summary is actively developed using the lastest version of Python.
+- torchinfo is actively developed using the lastest version of Python.
     - Changes should be backward compatible with Python 3.6, but this is subject to change in the future.
     - Run `pip install -r requirements-dev.txt`.
 We use the latest versions of all dev packages.
     - First, be sure to run `./scripts/install-hooks`